nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** September 6th is the day in 1870 that Louisa Ann Swain of Laramie, Wyoming becomes the first woman in the United States to cast a vote legally after 1807.
+**<b>📌 Daily Fact:</b>** September 7th is the day in 1986 that Desmond Tutu becomes the first black man to lead the Anglican Church in South Africa.

 ---